Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 Safe disposal methods include:

-- Taking them back to pharmacy take-back programs designed for safe handling.
+- Taking them back to pharmacy take-back programs, drug take-back locations, or community collection events designed for safe handling.

 Key Takeaways: Can I Take Expired Robitussin?